volkamerlab/CPrecalibration_manuscript_SI/README.md

     * Mesomerise structures
     * Remove duplicates
 * For each molecule the following information is stored:
-    * molecule chembl ID
+    * Molecule chembl ID
     * SMILES
-    * binary activity (i.e. 1 if measured active, 0 if measured inactive in the respective assay)
+    * Binary activity (i.e. 1 if measured active, 0 if measured inactive in the respective assay)
-    * publication year
+    * Publication year
     * ChemBio descriptors (calculated as described in [Garcia de Lomana et al., JCIM, 2021, 61, 7, 3255–3272](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00451)).

+**Conformal prediction, data drifts and recalibration**

 Recalibration of conformal prediction models provides a strategy to mitigate effects of data drifts between training and test data.
 Instead of updating and retrainining a conformal prediction model, it suggests to only update the calibration set with new data, that are closer to the test set (than the original calibration data).
 For more information on conformal prediction and the recalibration strategy, we refer to the manuscript or to our previous work ([Morger et al., JCheminf, 2021, 13, 35](https://link.springer.com/article/10.1186/s13321-021-00511-5)).